-Island at Marta in the exhibition "Deceptive Images"
+The Island at Marta

 For every phase of the “Island at Marta” the artist developed a cartoon drawing that recalls the cover of “The Adventures of Tintin” comic series.
 The figures from the pen of the Belgian cartoonist Hergé are an important source of inspiration for Tirtiaux, also for other works.
 By quoting the clear, linear style of the cartoonist, and transferring it to his own work, he becomes part of the cosmos of heroes himself.

-Here it was possible to investigate the materials glass and concrete, and explore their differences and their similarities.
+On a pedestal resembling an island it was possible to investigate the materials glass and concrete, and explore their differences and their similarities.
 In supervised workshops, visitors were also able to mix and cast concrete.
 Somewhere between research lab, construction site and holiday paradise, a room was created to spend time, read, discuss and join in.

 For the autumn and winter exhibition, the “Island at Marta” had been transformed into a darkroom: the podium was raised in order to shade the roof windows.
 The concrete pillars cast by the visitors were used as bearing columns for this.
 On a rail landscape at the centre of the room were projectors throwing images on the walls.
 Visitors could participate actively in the drawing to create a joint work of art.
 All in the style of Saul Steinberg’s “The Line”, the picture motifs developed from a horizontal line that connects all.

 The room has been transformed into a sewing workshop.
 After the visitors to the previous exhibitions have poured the concrete columns and drawn the panorama of figures on the walls, they can now work with textiles, sew, cut, weave and draw here.
 Or you can go on stage and try on items of clothing, for example, that have been created in workshops with various artists and designers.

 Many thanks to the Marta Herford Corporate Partners and Corporate Premium Partners as well as the Marta Fund for New Art for their ongoing support of our program.